racoltdev/MainsHum/README.md

 - frequency: The core frequency in Hz that should be extracted from the sample.
 - range: How many Hz in either direction from the core frequency should be accepted through the filter.
 This is not an exact measure due to how the filtering method works.
 <!-- end list -->
 The frequency range specified should be roughly equivalent to the expected frequency range of the background.
-For the US power grid, the frequency range of that signal is expected to be 60Hz +/- 1% [NEEDS CITATION].
+For the US power grid, the frequency range of that signal is expected to be 60Hz +/- 1%[^1].
 This means a reasonable frequency range for comparing against the background mains hum would be 60Hz +/- 0.6 Hz.
 #### Ouput
 Prints whether a match was found between the sample and the background, and at what sample point in the background file does the match start.
+## Citations
+[^1]:Muelaner, J. (2021, February 5).
+Grid frequency stability and renewable power.
+Engineering.com. https://www.engineering.com/grid-frequency-stability-and-renewable-power/